 What Happens if I Fail an Emissions Inspection in North Carolina?

 If you do not anticipate a pass in your NC emissions inspection, there are still options available for you!
 For $200, you can get an emissions waiver that will allow you to keep your vehicle on the road.
 This will be a recurring charge, so if your vehicle does not receive emissions clearance and you do not want to pay waiver fees, you might consider upgrading to a vehicle with a lower level of emissions.

 Perhaps you were brought to this page not by a looming inspection but rather looking for easy ways to reduce your vehicle’s carbon footprint.
 The Chapel Hill Tire experts know a thing or two about going green; we even have a rooftop garden at our Durham mechanic location.
 Whether you are hoping to pass an emissions inspection, save money on gas, or reduce your carbon footprint, our experts can help you make your car a little greener.
 We offer nitrogen tire inflation, environmentally-friendly oil changes, and are partners with NC Green Power in an attempt to offset driving carbon emissions.
 Speak with one of our experts today for insight into services that can make your vehicle a little more eco-friendly.

 Where Can I Get an Emissions Inspection | Emissions Inspection Near Me

 If you are looking for a North Carolina vehicle emissions inspection, the professionals at Chapel Hill Tire are here to help.
 Here you can receive the care you need to pass your inspection.
-You can also get quick and affordable emissions inspections in Chapel Hill, Raleigh, Durham, and Carrboro today at one of our seven Chapel Hill Tire locations in the Triangle area.
+You can also get quick and affordable emissions inspections in Chapel Hill, Raleigh, Durham, and Carrboro today at one of our eight Chapel Hill Tire locations in the Triangle area.